Shoshana R. Ungerleider: Career

 Ungerleider practiced internal medicine in San Francisco at Sutter Health's California Pacific Medical Center until becoming a primary care physician at Crossover Health and is president of a non-profit organization she founded in 2017 called End Well which aims to improve end-of-life care for all.
 She is an advocate for palliative care education and endowed a program at California Pacific Medical Center to teach medical residents.

 As a journalist, she has published articles about end of life and other medical topics in popular media including Newsweek, USA Today, Scientific American, TIME, Vox, San Francisco Chronicle and Stat and has appeared regularly as a medical expert contributor on CNN, MSNBC and Fox News as well as PBS NewsHour and CBSN.

-In film, Ungerleider executive produced Netflix's Academy Award-nominated short documentary, End Game, by directors Rob Epstein and Jeffrey Friedman.
+In film, Ungerleider executive produced Netflix's Academy Award-nominated short documentary, End Game, by directors Rob Epstein and Jeffrey Friedman as well as short film Last Train Home, in 2026.
 She was a major funder of Netflix's Extremis, an Academy Award-nominated, Emmy-nominated short documentary by director, Dan Krauss.
 In 2020, Ungerleider executive produced Robin's Wish, a feature-length documentary about the final years of actor and comedian Robin Williams.

 In March 2018, she planned the San Francisco March for Our Lives rally to protest gun violence in schools where thousands marched from Civic Center Plaza to the Embarcadero (San Francisco).